KIrynaW/coast-keepers-project/README.md

   4. On the left hand side, press the *"Pages"* tab.
   5. Locate the **"Source"** section and make sure it is set to "Deploy from Branch".
   6. Next, under the **"Branch"** section, extend the drop-down list and select "Main".
-  7. The page then automatically confirms successful deployment and displays a link to the website.
+  7. The page then automatically updates, confirms successful deployment and displays a link to the website.

   A live link to the website can be found here: [Coast Keepers](https://kirynaw.github.io/coast-keepers-project/)